-- Multiple shallow cultivation – hoeing with something like a Grape Hoe of only the top 1 or 2 inches will help warm soil in the spring by allowing the sun's warmth to radiate deeper.
+- Multiple shallow cultivation – hoeing only the top 1 or 2 inches with something like a Grape Hoe will help warm soil in the spring by allowing the sun's warmth to radiate deeper.
 Hoeing also helps with evaporation and keeping the soil from forming a hard crust.

 - Full sun – trim trees and bushes to allow your corn area to receive full sun as early in the spring as possible.
 (Apps are available to help determine exact shading patterns for various times of the year at your geographic location.)
 But the easiest thing to do is to walk around your garden space at different times of the day and year and then remove anything shading the corn-growing area of your garden.
 (Of course, choosing to trim or cut trees and bushes should be considered against other benefits like shade for your house and yard or fruit, nuts and berries for eating.)

 - Remove mulch – leaves and other organic matter act like insulation that keeps soil cool for longer in the spring.
 It also shades the ground from direct sunlight.

 - Black plastic – covering your corn area with black plastic works as a solar heater to raise soil temperatures faster.